-Bargaining is usually done after you have been offered a job, be very careful not to discuss salary before it is available.
+Negotiation is usually done after you have been offered a job.
+Be very careful not to discuss salary before it is presented by the employer.

 Do not specify salary requirements in your job application

-Wait with the hearing until you've been offered the job
+Wait with negotiations until after you've been offered the job

 Get the employer to specify a salary range

-At the hearing, it is important that you try to get your employer to set a salary range they expected the service before you say what you consider reasonable.
-There are studies showing that the first person to enter an amount in a negotiation is usually the one who "loses" the hearing, avoid because you are the first comes with a bid.
-When your counterpart in the negotiations said a salary range, it is your task to argue why you should be in the upper part of the team.
+During the negotiations, it is important that you try to get your employer to set a salary range they expect for the position first, before you say what you consider to be reasonable.
+There are studies showing that the first person to enter an amount in a negotiation is usually the one who "loses."
+By asking the employer to name a salary range first, you avoid losing because they must come first with a bid.
+When the other party in the negotiations suggests a salary range, it is up to you to argue why you should receive the upper part of that range.

 Other benefits and conditions

-See the end that you have written in your agreement.
+See to it that you have your negotiations written into your contract.